Contents API Overview

 Rate limits & pricing

 Pricing is based on the number of URLs fetched per request.
-For detailed pricing information, visit you.com/platform/upgrade or contact api@you.com.
+See you.com/pricing or contact api@you.com.

 Next steps